mulhermaonocodigo/data_science_introduction/README.md

 # data_science_introduction
-Example of a newly data science project

-1. Installations
+## 1. Installations
+install python 3.9
+create a environment

+$python3.9 -m venv usecaseenv
+activate the environment

+$source usecaseenv/bin/activate
+install the dependencies

+$pip install -r requirements.txt

-2. Project Motivation
+## 2. Project Motivation

+Explore the airbnb comparing two cities near the beach in diferent hemispheres We would like to know if the data of hostness of Rio de Janeiro matches with the stereotype of cariocas.

-3. File Descriptions
+## 3. File Descriptions
+### airbnb_analysis.ipynb
+notebook where the load and analysis of the data is performed
+### requirements.txt
+file with the packages to be installed

-4. How to Interact with your project
+## 4. How to Interact with your project

-5. Licensing, Authors, Acknowledgements, etc.
+## 5. Licensing, Authors, Acknowledgements, etc.
+Licensing: GNU 2.0
+Author: Mulhermaonocodigo